-Born March 22, 1936, Edith Grossman grew up in Philadelphia.
+Edith Grossman was born on March 22, 1936, and grew up in Philadelphia.
 During high school, she became interested in Spanish and pursued her interest at the University of Pennsylvania, where she received a BA in 1957 and an MA in 1959.
-It was during her undergraduate studies that she published her first translation, a poem by Nobel Prize-winning Spanish writer Juan Ramón Jiménez, in the University's literary magazine.
-She continued her studies at the University of California, Berkeley, and in 1962 traveled to Spain on a Fulbright scholarship, returning to New York to finish her PhD in Latin American studies at New York University.
+It was during her undergraduate years that Grossman published her first translation, a poem by Nobel Prize-winning Spanish writer Juan Ramón Jiménez, in the university’s literary magazine.
+She continued her studies at the University of California, Berkeley, and in 1962, traveled to Spain on a Fulbright scholarship.
+She returned to New York to finish her PhD in Latin American studies at New York University.

-Her first professional translation was of a story by the Argentine writer Macedonio Fernández.
-In the late 1980s, she published three translations, including Ariel Dorfman’s Last Waltz in Santiago and Other Poems of Exile and Disappearance (Penguin, 1988) and Gabriel García Márquez's Love in the Time of Cholera (Knopf, 1988), which The Los Angeles Times acclaimed as 1989 Novel of the Year.
-Among the many other authors whose works she has translated are Mario Vargas Llosa, Carlos Fuentes, Mayra Montero, Álvaro Mutis, and Antonio Muñoz.
-She is also the author of Why Translation Matters (Yale University Press, 2010).
+Grossman’s first professional translation was of a story by the Argentine writer Macedonio Fernández.
+In the late 1980s, Grossman published three translations, including Ariel Dorfman’s Last Waltz in Santiago and Other Poems of Exile and Disappearance (Penguin, 1988) and Gabriel García Márquez’s Love in the Time of Cholera (Knopf, 1988), which the Los Angeles Times acclaimed as the 1989 Novel of the Year.
+Among the many other authors whose works she has translated are Carlos Fuentes, Mario Vargas Llosa, Mayra Montero, Antonio Muñoz, and Álvaro Mutis.
+Grossman is also the author of Why Translation Matters (Yale University Press, 2010).

-Before devoting her time solely to translating, Grossman taught Spanish for more than twenty-five years, at the City University of New York, New York University, and several other colleges and universities.
-Currently, she lives in New York City.
+Before devoting her time solely to translating, Grossman taught Spanish for more than twenty-five years, at the City University of New York (CUNY), New York University, and several other colleges and universities.
+Currently, she lives in New York, New York.